 Big time!
 I say this a lot but when you super size things it will totally change your pad around.
 I put floor lamps on tables to elevate them, I buy super large chandeliers but you can totally do it with smaller stuff.
 I cushion that is a little too big for a chair or sofa for example, a larger vase, painting, even mirror.
+Get professional service from Noble Painting.
 What it does is create tension and tension is good in interiors!
 As odd as that sounds.

 Rethink your cushions

 Most of our upholstered pieces are a solid hue, yes?
 So when you’re adorning sofas and chairs with cushions you’ve really got to up the anty and either overdose with pattern or texture or both!
 We’ve just got in some amazing sheepskins and I sneaked one back from the warehouse and plonked it over the edge of my sofa.
 Love!